jodiedunlop/talks/restful-apis/PITCHME.md

 ## OPTIONS
 The OPTIONS method returns the HTTP methods that the server supports for the specified URL.
-This can be used to check the functionality of a web server by requesting '*' instead of a specific resource.
+This can be used to check the functionality of a web server by requesting \* instead of a specific resource.

 ---

-### Talk notes:

-From RFC 5789:
-The difference between the PUT and PATCH requests is reflected in the way the server processes the enclosed entity to modify the resource identified by the Request-URI.
-In a PUT request, the enclosed entity is considered to be a modified version of the resource stored on the origin server, and the client is requesting that the stored version be replaced.
-With PATCH, however, the enclosed entity contains a set of instructions describing how a resource currently residing on the origin server should be modified to produce a new version.
-The PATCH method affects the resource identified by the Request-URI, and it also MAY have side effects on other resources; i.e., new resources may be created, or existing ones modified, by the application of a PATCH.

----

-# HTTP Status codes
+## HTTP Status codes

 A minimal approach to HTTP status codes:

-* 200 - Return this when it was successful
+* 200 - Return this when successful
+* Return any other code on failure

 ---